microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 ### Setting Branch Policies for Pull Request Validation

 In order to leverage executing the build pipeline for your solution when a **Pull Request is created** you'll need to create a **Branch Policy** to execute the Pipeline you created in the previous step.
 Use the following steps to set your Branch Policy.
+For more information on Branch Policies see here https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops

 1. In Azure DevOps go to **Repos** and select the **Branches** folder